EMBRACE Project Manager

 EMBRACE partnership with ARC@Imperial addresses key challenges in antimicrobial research by adopting a ‘one health’ approach.
 The ARC@Imperial collaborative has a truly multidisciplinary approach to antimicrobial research and we consider this the only way to tackle the growing threat of antimicrobial resistance (AMR), expanding interdisciplinary collaborations and communications in all aspects of health care for people, animals and the environment.

-If you are a researcher or have a special interest in AMR research and would like to join the Imperial Network of Excellence in Antimicrobial Resistance, please contact our network managers Joao Reis and Sara Yadav
+If you are a researcher or have a special interest in AMR research and would like to join the Imperial Network of Excellence in Antimicrobial Resistance, please contact our network manager Sara Yadav

 Our pump priming projects